 Studies of adults and children34 have shown that around 50% of those on long-term therapy fail to take medications as directed at least part of the time.
+Patient concern about side-effects of inhaled glucocorticosteroids whether real or perceived may influence adherence342.
 Non-adherence may be defined in a nonjudgmental way as the failure of treatment to be taken as agreed upon by the patient and the health care professional.
 Non-adherence may be identified by prescription monitoring, pill counting, or drug assay, but at a clinical level it is best detected by asking about therapy in a way that acknowledges the likelihood of incomplete adherence (e.g., "So that we may plan therapy, do you mind telling me how often you actually take the medicine?").
 Specific drug and non-drug factors involved in non-adherence are listed in Figure 4.1-4.